NicolasL-S/SpeedMapping.jl/docs/src/benchmarks.md

 # Benchmarks

-The following benchmarks compare various SpeedMapping specifications with other packages with similar functionalities.
-Given the great diversity of problems, the only criterion for convergence is always `|residual| < abstol`, even when different algorithms may converge to different fixed points or minima. `abstol` is set to 1e-7, except for a few especially long or difficult problems.
+The following benchmarks compare various SpeedMapping specifications with similar packages.
+Given the great diversity of problems, the only criterion for convergence is always `|residual| < abstol`, even when different algorithms may converge to different fixed points, zeros, or minima. `abstol` is set to 1e-7, except for a few especially long or difficult problems.

 Every effort has been made to ensure a fair comparison of the packages.
 - The same algorithms are run with the same parameters (e.g. the maximum number of lags for Anderson Acceleration is set to 30).